kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/README.md

 * Only the `student-node` will be able to access the cluster's API Server, and this is where you will run `kubectl` commands from when the cluster is running.
 * Only the `student-node` can SSH to the cluster nodes.
-* Ports required by Kubernetes itself (inc. etcd) and Weave CNI will be configured in security groups on the cluster nodes.
+* Ports required by Kubernetes itself (inc. etcd) and Calico CNI will be configured in security groups on the cluster nodes.

 Security issues that would make this unsuitable for a genuine production cluster: